 Each and every mobile phone that passes through our test labs is subjected to the same set of tough lab tests.
 This enables us to compare them side-by-side and tell you which are worthy of your money.
 You can use our test results to avoid slow phones that can't take decent photos, and instead spend your money on a good-quality model that won't constantly need recharging.

-We examine everything - from the speed of the processor, the quality of the screen and cameras, how long the battery lasts and whether the call quality is any good.
 Our tests are unique.
 For example, when testing how quick each phone is, we don't just use the industry-standard speed tests, but we also rate what it's like in everyday use.
-Our testers assess whether the phone's sluggish when swiping through menus and how quickly it opens web pages.
+Our testers assess whether the phone is sluggish when swiping through menus and how quickly it opens web pages.
 All of these factors enable us to generate our star ratings and give each and every phone a score.

 We know a thing or two about mobiles phones after testing over 100 of them.
 Head to our mobile phone reviews to find the perfect model for you.